bsmith89/make-bml/README.md

 > Without doing it, what happens if you run `make isles.words.png`?

 > ### Challenge ###
-> What does the dependency graph look like for this Makefile?
+> What does the dependency graph look like for your Makefile?

 > ### Try it ###
 > What happens if you run `make zipf_results.tgz` right now?